 The transient protection network uses gas tubes selected for low leakage to ground in a network that has been proven effective with load cells.
-Connect the ground stud on the case to a suitable low impedance ground.
+Connect the ground stud on the junction-box enclosure to a suitable low impedance ground.
 If a local ground is used, make sure that it is a single ground rod and not a "network".
 The best place to ground is to the ground lug on the side of the transient suppressor which protects the source of the excitation voltage.
 This keeps the system on a single point ground.

 If the gas tubes are hit by lightning or transients related to lightning, they may begin to leak to ground.
 This problem usually shows up as instability, drift, or an overload or underload condition on the indicator.
 If this occurs, remove the ground wire and see if the problem persists.
 If it goes away, then the board may be bad or load cells may be damaged.
 Use a quality voltmeter with a nano-sieman conductivity range to find the leakage to ground and correct it.
-Gas tubes which fail while protecting against transients are intentionally sacrificial and not a warranty item.
+Gas tubes that fail while protecting against transients are intentionally sacrificial and not a warranty item.
 They are simply performing their function in the system.

-If you think the board may be damaged, reset the DIP switches to disable all trimming as shown in Figure 4 on page 3, being certain to first mark down how the switches were set.
+If you think the board may be damaged, record the current DIP switch settings, then reset the DIP switches to disable all trimming as shown in Figure 4-1.
 Disconnect the ground wire from the JB1010.
 This effectively hooks all cells in parallel, disables all trim and isolation, and removes any leakage source to ground.
-If the system problems still persists, carefully check the load cell cable and load cells for damage.
+If the system problems still persist, check the load cell cable and load cells for damage.

 Return the switches to their previous positions you have marked down once the problem has been repaired.
-If new cells have been added, they must be trimmed as part of recalibration.
+If new cells have been added, they must be trimmed as part of re-calibration.